 Access Constraints This measures the level of humanitarian constraints.1.0No constraintsExtreme constraints

-As of 21 April 2019, a total of 139,550 suspected measles cases, including 902 deaths (CFR 0.6%) have been reported since the start of the outbreak on 3 September 2018.?The number could be higher as cases at the community level are often underreported.?The national attack rate is 4,675 cases per 100,000 inhabitants with the highest attack rates in the regions of Boeny (19,875) and Diana (18,077).
-The individuals most affected are aged nine months to nine years, demonstrated by the high proportion of cases (54%) and deaths (58%).?Malnutrition increases children's vulnerability to serious complications and death from measles.?47% of children under the age of 5 in Madagascar are malnourished.?Currently 95 districts out of 114 districts and all 22 regions have reported cases.?
+As of 26 May 2019, a total of 147,277 measles cases, including 910 deaths (CFR 0.62%) have been reported since the start of the outbreak on 3 September 2018.?The number could be higher as cases at the community level are often underreported.?The national attack rate is 4,675 cases per 100,000 inhabitants with the highest attack rates in the regions of Boeny (19,875) and Diana (18,077).
+The individuals most affected are aged nine months to nine years, demonstrated by the high proportion of cases (54%) and deaths (58%).?Malnutrition increases children's vulnerability to serious complications and death from measles.?47% of children under the age of 5 in Madagascar are malnourished.?107 districts out of 114 districts and all 22 regions have reported cases.?

-A decreasing trend in incidence of measles cases continues to be observed following the reactive vaccination campaign conducted from 14 to 18 January 2019.?According to WHO and UNICEF estimates, the measles immunisation coverage in Madagascar was 58% in 2017.
+A decreasing trend in incidence of suspected cases of measles had been observed since 17 February, following the series of reactive mass vaccination campaigns conducted in January and February.?According to WHO and UNICEF estimates, the measles immunisation coverage in Madagascar was 58% in 2017.
 About 56% of current cases are unvaccinated or of unknown vaccine status.?The response has been complicated by the high cost and logistical challenge of transporting the vaccine to health centres in remote districts, and storing it long enough at the required low temperature.?There are also cultural and behavioural barriers.?

 INFORM measures Madagascar's risk of humanitarian crisis and disaster to be high, at 5.1/10.?